Low (band): Side projects

-Low owns a record label, Chairkickers' Union, which releases material by other musicians such as Rivulets and Haley Bonar, as well as some of their own material.
-Sparhawk is notably active in Duluth's small but vibrant independent music scene; he operates a recording studio in the town, in a deconsecrated church that naturally provides the lush reverb characteristic of Low's sound.
-The Chairkickers label offers another outlet for Duluth musicians, as most groups on the label are from that city, or at least from Minnesota and surrounding areas.
+Low founded the record label Chairkickers' Union, which releases their own material as well as work by musicians such as Rivulets and Haley Bonar.
+Sparhawk is notably active in Duluth's small but vibrant independent music scene; he operates a recording studio in the town, in a deconsecrated church where the acoustics provided the lush reverb which was characteristic of Low's sound.
+Most of the musicians on the Chairkickers' Union label are based in Duluth and its environs.

-Sally has toured as a bassist with Dirty Three, and Sparhawk has devoted considerable time and energy to his Black Eyed Snakes project, a blues-rock revival band quite far removed from the Low aesthetic.
-Recently Sparhawk has also been seen with a new side project called The Retribution Gospel Choir.
-Matt Livingston, who became Low's bassist in late 2005, also played in The Retribution Gospel Choir, and was subsequently replaced by Steve Garrington.
-On Retribution's first tour (fall 2005), they played the Low song "From Your Place on Sunset".
-Musical crossover between Sparhawk's bands went in both directions as two songs originally released on a RGC tour EP, "Hatchet" and "Breaker", were later covered on Low's Drums and Guns release (before making it onto RGC's self-titled full-length debut).
-Similarly, Low and the Black-Eyed Snakes have played some overlapping songs, such as "Lordy".
+Zak Sally has toured as a bassist with Dirty Three, and Sparhawk has devoted considerable time and energy to his Black Eyed Snakes project, a blues-rock revival band which plays a style of music that is dissimilar to that played by Low; in this group, Sparhawk performs under the pseudonym "Chicken-Bone George".
+Low and the Black-Eyed Snakes have played some of the same songs, including "Lordy".
+Sparhawk has also played with the Retribution Gospel Choir (RGC).
+Matt Livingston, who became Low's bassist in late 2005, also played in the RGC.
+On that band's first tour, which began in fall 2005, the group covered the Low song "From Your Place on Sunset".
+Songs have also crossed over in the other direction—Low covered the RGC songs "Hatchet" and "Breaker" on their Drums and Guns album.

-As a solo artist, Sparhawk released his debut album entitled Solo Guitar in August 2006.
-He also released a track on a various artists compilation, Songs for the End of the World, as Hollis M. Sparhawk & Her Father, and the track "Be Nice To People With Lice" on the various artists compilation album See You on the Moon!.
-In 2007 he did a Take-Away Show acoustic video session shot by Vincent Moon.